 Pepe in Grani – popularity of the pizzeria

-Franco Pepe – one of Italy’s preeminent pizzaioli
+Franco Pepe – one of Italy’s prominent pizzaioli

-Nowadays, Franco Pepe is one of Italy’s preeminent pizzaioli.
+Nowadays, Franco Pepe is one of Italy’s prominent pizzaioli.
 He is constantly developing his craft.
 He showcased this lifelong pursuit at his restaurant Pepe in Grani in Caiazzo.